Wingie/risk_using_llms/src/ch14-trust-verification.md

 Finally, a new generation of AI professionals will emerge with expertise spanning both machine learning and formal methods, bridging the currently separate communities and developing new approaches that leverage the strengths of both fields.

+**Beyond Thompson's Dilemma**

-Thompson concluded that we cannot trust code we didn't totally create ourselves.
-Formal methods offer a different path: we can trust code that has been mathematically proven to behave according to specification, regardless of who created it.
-This shift from trust based on provenance to trust based on proof offers a way through Thompson's seemingly intractable dilemma.
+Thompson's "trusting trust" problem seemed to create an infinite regress: if we cannot trust our tools, how can we trust anything we build with them?
+Formal methods offer an elegant resolution: we can trust systems whose critical properties have been mathematically proven, regardless of the tools used to build them or the humans who designed them.
+This represents a profound shift from trust based on provenance to trust based on proof.

-As AI systems become increasingly integrated into critical infrastructure, medical decisions, financial systems, and countless other aspects of modern life, the stakes of the trust question grow ever higher.
-Formal methods alone cannot solve all AI trust challenges, but they represent an essential component of any comprehensive strategy for building AI systems worthy of the trust we increasingly place in them.

-In the next chapter, we'll explore another dimension of trust in AI systems: the challenge of data poisoning and how verification methods can detect and prevent attacks on the training pipeline that shapes AI behavior.
+In the AI era, this shift becomes not just useful but necessary.
+We cannot realistically audit the billions of parameters in large language models or manually verify the patterns learned from massive training datasets.
+But we can prove that critical properties hold—that the system respects privacy constraints, maintains fairness guarantees, or operates within safety bounds.

+**The Verification Imperative**

+As AI systems become integral to critical infrastructure, healthcare, finance, and governance, the question is not whether formal verification will become standard practice, but how quickly it will be adopted.
+Organizations that master AI verification will be able to deploy systems in contexts where trust is paramount, while those that rely on empirical testing alone will find themselves excluded from high-stakes applications.

+The renaissance of formal methods in the AI era represents more than a technical development—it offers a path toward computational systems that are worthy of the trust we place in them.
+In a world where AI systems increasingly shape human outcomes, mathematical guarantees about their behavior may be the only adequate foundation for trust.

+The future belongs to AI systems that we can prove are trustworthy, not merely hope are reliable.
+Formal methods provide the mathematical foundation for building that future.

+---

+**Chapter References and Further Reading**

+*Recent Academic Publications (2024-2025):*
+- "Formal Verification of Deep Neural Networks for Object Detection" (arXiv:2407.01295)
+- "VNN: Verification-Friendly Neural Networks with Hard Robustness Guarantees" (arXiv:2312.09748)
+- "Chain of Thought Monitorability: A New and Fragile Opportunity for AI Safety" (arXiv:2507.11473)
+- "The Fusion of Large Language Models and Formal Methods for Trustworthy AI Agents" (arXiv:2412.06512)

+*Industry Tools and Frameworks:*
+- NNV 2.0: Neural Network Verification Tool
+- Microsoft Z3 SMT Solver and Extensions
+- Auto-LiRPA: Automatic Linear Relaxation based Perturbation Analysis
+- Marabou: Deep Neural Network Verification Framework

+*Standards and Regulations:*
+- EU AI Act Verification Requirements
+- NIST AI Risk Management Framework
+- ISO/IEC 23053:2022 Framework for AI Risk Management

+The next chapter examines how these verification principles apply to one of the most insidious threats to AI systems: data poisoning attacks that compromise model behavior through corrupted training data.